• Skip to primary navigation

 1 - Ingredients and Production

-This section delves into the distinctions between burrata and ricotta in terms of ingredients and production.
+This section covers the distinctions between burrata and ricotta in terms of ingredients and production.

 Burrata, a fresh Italian cheese, is created by wrapping a combination of mozzarella and cream around a stracciatella filling.